L3gomancer/ImageMagickVisRef/README.md

 ---

 Scale with -scale.
 Use a whole fraction to avoid blur
-Blow up double size:
+Blow up double size
 \$ `convert in.gif -scale 200% out.gif`
-Shrink half size:
+Shrink half size
 \$ `convert in.gif -scale 50% out.gif`

 ---